-Lucky for you we’ve already done the research and laid out the benefits of both community colleges and technical colleges in Colorado.
-We started by asking ourselves 3 basic questions for each type of college, and this is what we came up with.
+Lucky for you, we’ve already done the research and laid out the benefits of both community colleges and technical colleges in Colorado.
+We started by asking ourselves 3 basic questions for each type of college, and laid out the differences below!

 - Who will do well in Community College vs. will do well in Technical College?